karayabin/universe-snapshot/universe/Ling/HtmlPageTools/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot/hasLibrary.md

-Returns whether a library has been registered to this instance.
+Returns whether a library has been registered.